nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Feb 11 2022)
+### Joke of the day (Sat Feb 12 2022)
 <!-- joke -->
->Chuck Norris knows everything there is to know - Except for the definition of mercy.
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Fri, 11 Feb 2022 00:32:46 GMT*
+*Last update: Sat, 12 Feb 2022 00:32:32 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)